X

 ZDNET staffers conducted hands-on testing and extensive research to find sleep headphones equipped with flat speakers, active noise canceling (ANC) technology, and a long-lasting battery life that can be a game changer for a good night's rest, especially if noise is your number one nightmare.
 Some are earbuds that stick in your ear for the whole night, and others wrap around your head or eyes for a quicker and easier descent into slumber.
 These are our top picks.

-Our pick for the best sleep headphones overall is the Soundcore by Anker Sleep A10 earbuds, for their in-ear alarm features, sleep-tracking capabilities, and battery life.
+Our pick for the best sleep headphones overall are the Soundcore by Anker Sleep A20 earbuds, for their find my earbuds features, comfortable fit, diversity of soundscapes to listen to, and battery life.
 Find out how the sleep headphones we've tested stack up on this list -- and on your pillow.

 The best sleep headphones of 2024